The Legend of 1900: Cast

+Production

+The film was shot on-location in Odesa, Ukraine and Rome.
+The interior of the ocean liner RMS Virginia (patterned after the real liners RMS Lusitania and RMS Mauretania) were sets constructed at Cinecittà Studios.

 Reception

 The Legend of 1900 received mixed critical reviews.
 On Rotten Tomatoes the film has an approval rating of 56% based on 41 reviews.
 On Metacritic, the film has a 58/100 rating based on 28 critics, indicating "mixed or average reviews".

 The film grossed $4 million in Italy and $259,127 in the United States.
 On 15 November 2019 the film was given a wide release in China and made 130 million yuan (the equivalent of about $18.4 million) in its first two weeks.